eizaj02/homemade-RAT/README.md

   > numpy

 # About:
-This RAT is only a PoC project, this still has alot of Errors and won't work if you run the client on different computers unless you did a tunneling and a port forwarding.
+This RAT is only a PoC project, this still has alot of Errors and won't work if you run the client on different computers unless you did a tunneling or a port forwarding.
 If you wanna run the client-side in exe file, you can use pyinstaller for the CLI version, and auto-py-to-exe for the GUI version.

 ```bash